shoyer/cyordereddict/README.rst

     ``pip install cyordereddict``

 Dependencies:
-    CPython and a C compiler.
+    CPython (2.6 or 2.7) and a C compiler.
 Cython is only required for the dev version.

 Use:
     .. code-block:: python